10 Things to do in Wymondham

 #3 See the Wymondham Market Cross

 Wymondham’s iconic Market Cross is an unmissable landmark in the town centre.
-Erected in 1617-1618 to replace its predecessor, which fell victim to destruction in 1615, this timber-framed structure holds a distinctive charm.
+Erected in 1617-1618 to replace its predecessor, which fell victim to destruction in 1615, this timber-framed structure is now home to the Tourist Information Centre..

-It stands as an octagonal building, uniquely supported over an open ground floor by eight timber buttress-like posts and a central post.
-The upper floor features subtle carved decorations and can be accessed via an exterior stair at the back, while the building is crowned by a striking pyramidal roof.
+It’s an octagonal building, uniquely supported over an open ground floor by eight timber buttress-like posts and a central post.
+The upper floor features subtle carved decorations and can be accessed via an exterior stair at the back.

 #4 Meet the Wymondham Alpacas